 When you study your pathway course online, you can expect to receive an excellent level of support.

 Your teachers are available for you to speak to online, and our friendly staff are there to help you with any questions you have.
-You’ll also be assigned a Learning Advisor who will help you stay on track with your studies.
+You’ll also be assigned a Learning Advisor, or receive comprehensive support from your tutors, who will help you stay on track with your studies.

 Course registration and induction

 Before you start your course remotely, your college will send you an online registration form to complete.
 The process is simple — just complete and send the form online.
 We’ll then take care of the rest.

 Once you are registered, we will get in touch with you to go through all the information you’ll need before your online pathway course begins.
 This includes: